Bo-Lennart/memory_game/docs/README.md

 ## Hide content of home screen not working

-Due to a misspelling of the HTML id "gameBody" the styling request of 'none' could not load when deck choice had been made.
+Due to a misspelling of the HTML id "gameBody" the styling request of 'none' could not load when a deck choice had been made.
 * ![IMAGE ALT TEXT HERE](../docs/screenshots/bug_3.png)

 ## body.appendChild to create New Game button not working

-During the build of the New Game button that is created when the game is finnished the 'getElementsByTagName' did not work and could not target the body.
+During the build of the New Game button that is created when the game is finished the 'getElementsByTagName' did not work and could not target the body.

 After a few minutes of google searching I found that someone had inserted an 'id' into the body to fix this issue.

 This worked and by setting an id to the body the appendChild could create the NewGame button.
 * ![IMAGE ALT TEXT HERE](../docs/screenshots/bug_4.png)

 ## Minor bugs

-Apart from the above examples, other bugs occured during building the game.
+Apart from the above examples, other bugs occurred during building the game.
 A couple of minor bugs within the same "type as mention above" such as misspelling, variables declared inside functions (and therefore could not be accessed globally) cause a lot of bugs here and there.

 ### Mentor Feedback

-I had used a lot 'var' declarations druing building functions in order to access variable inside functions from outside the scopes.
+I used a lot 'var' declarations during building functions in order to access variables inside functions from outside the scopes.
 My mentor informed me about that this is not how 'var' was intended and that this type of declaration belongs to "older type of coding".
-He recomended me to change these to 'let' and 'const' declerations and work my way around using 'var' at all.
+He recommended me to change these to 'let' and 'const' declarations and work my way around using 'var' at all.

 A lot of work went into applying this feedback since the whole logic of the game was built with the starting point of using 'var' inside functions.
-But eventually I found my way around this an managed to declare variables outside functions and apply the intended logic without 'var' declerations.
+But eventually I found my way around this and managed to declare variables outside functions and apply the intended logic without 'var' declarations.

 # Deployment